-But why is Java harder to tackle?
+Why is Java harder to tackle?

 Well, due to its versatility and adaptability, Java is the backbone of the object-oriented curricula in most schools around the world.
-And at Codecool, too – Java is usually the first language that students work with as they start to tackle OOP.
+And at Codecool, too.
+Java is usually the first language that students work with as they start to tackle OOP.

 But what is object-oriented programming really, and why is it more complex to write code in it?

-Nowadays, it’s basically the industry standardin programming.
+Nowadays, it’s basically the industry standard in programming.
 The concept, in a nutshell, is that we want to code in a way that we see things in reality – we see objects all around us, and these relate to each other, and the world in so many different ways.
 And we want to be able to put these relations into code.
 We want to be able to code our reality.

 The object-oriented languages contain a ton of new buzzwords and concepts though, like OO thinking, encapsulation, or dependency injection, just to name a few.
-Because of this, the first object-oriented language you meet can seem to be a lot more complicated than it actually is.
-This might be the reason why there’s such mythology surrounding Java, and so many discussions going on about it – when students start to learn it and just look at the code for the first time, it can be a bit disheartening.
-There is so much to learn, just to be able to even read it!
+Because of these, the first object-oriented language you meet can seem to be a lot more complicated than it actually is.
+This might be the reason why there’s such myth surrounding Java, and so many discussions going on about it – when students start to learn it and just look at the code for the first time, it can be a bit disheartening.
+There is so much to learn, just to be able to even read it.